 Auto Split

-When AceText automatically captures text into the ClipHistory, Auto Split automatically splits that text into multiple clips along your chosen delimiter.
+When AceText captures text into the ClipHistory because Automatic Capture is active or because you press the hotkey to capture text on the clipboard into the ClipHistory, Auto Split automatically splits that text into multiple clips along your chosen delimiter.
 This way you can easily paste separate items from a list that was copied by another application.

-If AceText has already captured the clip you want to split, you can use the Split Clips command to split it afterwards.
+If AceText has already captured the clip you want to split then you can use the Split Clips command to split it afterwards.

 When you click the Auto Split button, you will be asked which characters along which you want to split the copied text.
 You can select one of the common delimiters, or type in whatever text you want to use as a delimiter.
 If you copy some text that does not contain the delimiter, it is added as a single clip.